 Such enthusiasm and energy!
 He went on to share how he was so happy to be alive after overcoming cancer, and proud he had gotten his hair back.
+He kept pointing to the top of his head and rubbing his hair, saying, “Look at that hair!”
 You can read more about the amazing struggles Mr. T had to overcome here.

 I made this little sketch of how I managed to get through it all when my kids were little…